gggina/gitbook-scrapbook/test_ref.md

 * Define the set of components to be included in the query output.
 * Specify the set of components to be handled by an in-built STQL function.

-The basic filters described below can be combined using boolean operators to achieve complex selections of components.
+The filters described below can be combined using boolean operators to achieve complex selections of components.
 Note that boolean operators will be executed in the standard order: NOT, OR, AND.
 You can change the order of operations by grouping sections of a query with parentheses \(...\).

-### Basic filters
+### filters

 | Filter | Default | Allowed values | Description |
 | :--- | :--- | :--- | :--- |